theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

-Okay, that's enough differentiator theory to be able to apply it to the DCO circuit.

 ## A basic DCO

 The following schematic adds the clock input through the differentiator to control the transistor.
 Remember to assume that the integrator's input voltage is some constant voltage:

 ![Schematic of the DCO with the RC differentiator added](/static/juno/dco.png)

 Finally, there is a sawtooth waveform on the output!
-Note that there is also a resistor between the differentiator and the transistor - it's there to limit the current so that the capacitor doesn't dump all of its energy and overload the transistor[^transistors].
+Note that there is also a resistor between the differentiator and the transistor - it's there to limit the current so that the capacitor doesn't discharge all of its energy at once and overload the transistor[^transistors].

 Here's an interactive animation of the DCO's output: